 The next morning, July 6, the Mayor convened a mediation.
 Looking at the striking workers, Daniel W. Snyder, the B&N’s superintendent, said, “I cannot recognize the car men’s union.”
 He then walked out the door.
 As this took place, Illinois National Guard troops arrived, encamping at the B&N’s power plant and the Courthouse, where they pitched camp and set up machine gun emplacements.

 Bloomington’s largest employer in 1917 was the Chicago & Alton Railroad, with its extensive repair shops on the west side.
 During lunch, almost 1,200 Shops’ workers laid down their tools, marching on city hall.
 The Mayor reached out to B&N Superintendent Snyder’s boss, the Illinois Traction System’s H.E.
 Chubback, and also the company’s owner, Congressman McKinley.
 The two agreed to talk.
 Congressman McKinley telegraphed back, “I recognize the right of men to organize.”

 On Monday, July 9, the mediation conference began.
 After four-and-a-half hours of negotiation, the union was recognized, the strikers reinstated to their jobs.
-The workers won a 35-cents a day increase and their work day was decreased from 9 and-a-half hours to mine.
+The workers won a 35-cents a day increase and their work day was decreased from 9 and-a-half hours to nine.